What Happens In Vegas Stays In Vegas! Conor Maynard Goes Nude On Instagram Pic While On A Trip To The World’s Gambling Capital

 The prolific singer has also admitted that he would like to write a song for Victoria and David Beckham’s youngest son, Cruz Beckham.
 This came after he heard the 11-year-old sing a charity song which was titled “If Every Day Was Christmas” last month and he was very impressed with the boy’s talent.

-Recently Conor also collaborated with Craig David on the song “Talking About”.
+Recently, Conor also collaborated with Craig David on the song “Talking About.”

 “We went to Miami to shoot the video and we were riding around in his Lamborghini.
 He’d recorded his first album in his garage and I asked whether he knew it was going to sell so well.
 He said he just had this feeling,” Conor said.